flowground/amazonaws-com-dlm-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteLifecyclePolicy
-### Deletes the specified lifecycle policy and halts the automated operations that the policy specified.
+> Deletes the specified lifecycle policy and halts the automated operations that the policy specified.<br/>

 #### Input Parameters
 * `policyId` - _required_